-If you’ve tried all these tips and you still can’t find the problem, then it’s time to call the professionals.
+If you’ve checked all of these off your HVAC checklist and you still can’t find the problem, then it’s time to call the professionals.
 At A/C Masters, taking care of our customers is what we do.
 We’ll come out and get your unit running as soon as possible that way you can get back to enjoying the things that really matter.
 Because A/C repairs are hassle enough, so why settle for less than the best?

 And of course, one of the best ways to prevent costly repair calls is to have regular maintenance on your HVAC system, that way you can catch those issues before they ruin your summer.

 A/C Masters is here for any of your HVAC related needs, year-round!
-Give us a call at (757) 898-2894 or go to https://acmasters.com/schedule/ to schedule your appointment today!
+Give us a call at (757) 898-2894 to schedule your appointment today!